zainhoda/graphql-ui/README.md

 - [ ] Displaying UnionRef tables is probably wrong -- need to account for all fields first when constructing the header of the tables and then displaying the rows should be based on a list of fields,
 - [ ] TODO: Handle Lists in QueryArgument
 - [x] Mutations
-- [ ] Make the UI look a little nicer
+- [x] Change Modal to a whole page
+- [ ] Prettify Camel Case, Snake Case, and all Caps to more human-readable output via a function
 - [ ] Make the URL editable
 - [ ] Use the typeRef of the argument for displaying the form field
 - [ ] Use the typeRef of the argument for storing the form field